essential-contributions/pint/docs/book/src/the-book-of-pint.md

 # The Book of Pint

 Welcome to _The Book of Pint_, an introductory book about **Pint**.
 Pint is a **declarative** programming language for building blockchain applications.
-The word declarative means that code written in Pint is focused on the _logic_ and not the _execution_.
+The term declarative means that code written in Pint is focused on _logic_ and not _execution_.
 In Pint, you can describe _what_ your program must accomplish rather than describing _how_ to accomplish it.
-This is in contrast with _imperative_ blockchain languages, like [Solidity](https://soliditylang.org/), which requires implementing algorithms in explicit steps.
+This is in contrast with _imperative_ blockchain languages, like [Solidity](https://soliditylang.org/), which require implementing algorithms in explicit steps.

 In particular, Pint is a constraint-based language.
 A Pint program is essentially a collection of